dataiku/dss-plugin-box.com/README.md

 3. Name your app.
 > People given access to this app will be able to access all files shared to it.
 Where access to dataset must be restricted to a given group, make and name a separate app for this purpose.
-4. From the App general panel, copy the *User ID*.
-5. From the App configuration panel, copy the *Client ID* and create and copy a secondary access token.
+4. From the App configuration panel, create and copy a secondary access token.

 ![](images/app_config.png)

-Once you have you User ID, Client ID and access token, you will be able to retrieve the app's sharing email address.
+Once you have the access token, you will be able to retrieve the app's sharing email address.
 To do so:
 1. Inside a DSS project, go to the **Macros** menu

 ![](images/macro_menu.png)